-On a lazy summer Saturday in 2016, my sister Lisa and I subwayed our way to Brooklyn’s East River State Park in Williamsburg to check out Smorgasburg, a popular hipster-ish food market (there were a lot of man buns walking around) I’d read about but never explored.
+On a lazy summer Saturday, my sister Lisa and I subwayed our way to Brooklyn’s East River State Park in Williamsburg to check out Smorgasburg, a popular hipster-ish food market (there were a lot of man buns walking around) I’d read about but never explored.
 It was part gourmet, open-air food market, part culinary crystal ball and utterly delicious.

 Lisa was visiting from Maryland and I was in host mode.
 I wanted to show her a good time and she wanted to do something different than a museum or typical tourist attraction.
-I’d never been to Smorgasburg, so I thought it would be fun to discover it together.
+I’d never been to Smorgasburg, which boasts over 100 vendors selling their scrumptious wares, so I thought it would be fun to discover it together.

 We arrived at noon and the parking lot the event occupied by the waterfront was already buzzing.
 Within an hour it would be wall-to-wall people and slightly difficult to navigate but it was the weekend and we were in no particular rush.

 Looking across the asphalt, 60 small pop-up food tents beckoned to the hungry.
 We decided to do a little reconnaissance, to take an inventory of our options.
 Our heads spun from all the interesting choices.
 No run-of-the-mill hotdogs from this bunch.

 There were Ramen burgers (huge line at this one), Filipino spring rolls (a.k.a Lumpia), crispy home cut fries paired with gourmet sauces, and beef short ribs to name a few.
 Choosing was going to be a real bitch.

 Almost everything was homemade or created on site.
 Half the fun was watching the food being prepared.
 Aesthetics were clearly a priority and each order was painstakingly presented as if chef Gordon Ramsey were looming over their shoulders.
 Smart, an Instagramable dish is worth its weight in gold.